- Get Info

 |Science - 3 years |

-Biological science, chemistry, and physics are required for Management, Biological Sciences, and Science and Engineering.
+Biological science, chemistry, and physics are required for the Carlson School of Management, Biological Sciences, and Science and Engineering.

 |Including one year each of biological and physical science, and including a laboratory experience.|